 Total electricity generating capacity (not including storage) in Queensland in 2024 was 25,530MW which generated 65TWh of gross electricity production[ii].

-Queensland provides about 31% of the nuclear plant capacity requiring:
+Queensland provides about 31% of the nuclear plant capacity on the National Grid requiring:

 | Cooling Resource | Cooling Type | |